Sergio Osmeña Jr.: Political career

 In 1951, he was elected provincial Governor of Cebu.
 He was later elected Mayor of Cebu City for three terms in 1955, 1959 and 1963.
+His tenure as mayor was criticized by his own father, former president Sergio Osmeña Sr., as being "extravagant, corrupt, and arbitrary".

-Elected as representative for the second district of Cebu in 1958, his notable work as fiscalizer brought him recognition from the Congressional Press Club which voted him as one of the Ten Most Outstanding Congressmen of 1959.
+Elected as representative for the second district of Cebu in 1958, Osmeña's notable work as fiscalizer brought him recognition from the Congressional Press Club which voted him as one of the Ten Most Outstanding Congressmen of 1959.
+On July 19, 1960, Osmeña was suspended by Congress after he accused President Carlos P. Garcia of bribery related to his veto of a "rice and corn" bill, and a few days later, President Garcia affirmed that Osmeña forfeited his position as mayor after attending the first session of Congress in January 1960.

 In 1961, Osmeña ran for Vice President of the Philippines as an independent, but lost to Senator Emmanuel Pelaez.
 In the November 1965 elections, he won a seat in the Philippine Senate.